wright-group/phasematching_calc/docs/examples.rst

 so with pulses 10x or wider in time there should be negligible effects on signal contributions due to delaying.

-Example 6.
+**Example 6**.
 A simple angle and frequency check.
-Reverting back to the thin caf2:acetonitrile:caf2 sample, a set of two frequency and angle solves are made for what may be considered two nearby data points to see how much of either should be made .
+Reverting back to the thin caf2:acetonitrile:caf2 sample, a set of two frequency and angle solves are made for what may be considered two nearby data points to see how much of either should be made to achieve phasematching for both points.

 .. plot::